A Dream about Spirit-Matter Ambivalence

 3. The Old Sage archetype is a Jungian concept meaning

-the need of people confronted with mind disorders to find the sense in their conflicting problems.
+the need of people confronted with mind disorders (schizoid-like) to find the sense of their life and conflicting problems.

 4. Here the solution doesn't seem to appear in the dream -